Etanercept-szzs (By injection)

 Etanercept-szzs (ee-TAN-er-sept - szzs)

-Treats rheumatoid arthritis, juvenile idiopathic arthritis, and ankylosing spondylitis.
+Treats rheumatoid arthritis, juvenile idiopathic arthritis, ankylosing spondylitis, psoriatic arthritis, and plaque psoriasis.

 Brand Name(s):There may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to etanercept-szzs or if you have an infection in the blood (sepsis).

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot under your skin.

 - A nurse or other health provider will give you this medicine.

 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Allow the medicine to warm to room temperature for 15 to 30 minutes before you inject it.
 If the medicine in the syringe or pen has changed color, looks cloudy, or if you see large particles in it, do not use it.

 - You will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.
 Do not inject the medicine into areas where the skin is tender, bruised, red, hard, thick, scaly, has scars or stretch marks, or affected by psoriasis.